wildthyme/mangadextrous/README.md

 # mangadextrous
-this is a fairly simple script to download manga from mangadex and get new issues whenever rerun. the config looks like so:
+this is a fairly simple script to download manga from mangadex and get new issues whenever rerun. the config should be put in `config.json` and looks like so:

 ```json
 {